Manufacturing Safety Alliance of BC

 Early signs include nausea, light-headedness, fatigue, muscle cramping, and dizziness.
 Heat-related illness can affect everyone – even those accustomed to working in the heat.
 If heat exhaustion progresses to heat stroke, it is a medical emergency that, untreated, can lead to death.

-Prepare to prevent heat-related illness at work with our resources.
+Prepare to prevent heat-related illness at work with these resources.

 Heat-related illnesses happen when a person heats up faster than they can cool down.
 Heat-related illness can affect everyone – even those accustomed to working in the heat.
 If heat stress progresses to heat stroke, it is a medical emergency that, untreated, can lead to death.